elastic/stack-design-team/README.md

-# stack-design-team
+# Stack and Search Design

-This repo tracks requests, documentation, and feedback for projects worked by the Stack Design team.
+This repo tracks requests, documentation, and feedback for projects worked by the Stack and Enterprise Search Design team.

 ### Need design support?
 Great, let's talk.
 First, a bit about the domain of projects our team handles: